Joshua Pulumo Mohapeloa

 Joshua Pulumo Mohapeloa (1908-1982) was a member of the Bataung clan, born in Molumong in the eastern mountains of Lesotho on 28 March 1908.
 He was the third generation of a family converted to Christianity in the19th century by the Swiss-French protestant missionaries from the Société des Missions Evangéliques chez les peuples non-chrétiens á Paris(SMEP), known in English as the Paris Evangelical Missionary Society (PEMS).
 Joshua Pulumo was the grandson of Rev Joel Mohapeloane Mohapeloa and his father was also Rev. Mohapeloa.
-His uncle, John Santho Mohapeloa, was also a priest, and father an uncle can be seen in the inset photograph taken in the early 20th century, around 1910.
+His uncle, John Santho Mohapeloa, was also a priest, and both his father and his uncle can be seen in the inset photograph taken around 1910.

 Aside from some years in Johannesburg (1938-1943) J.P.
 Mohapeloa spent most of his life in Morija in the western lowlands of Lesotho.
 After receiving his elementary schooling in the Mokhotlong district, JP then attended the PEMS mission institution Morija Training College, also known as Thabeng School and later called Morija Training Institution.
 Here he studied music and music education, including tonic solfa and staff notation, and piano, and completed his Junior Certificate in December 1927.
 He entered the South African Native College (SANC) at Alice in the eastern Cape in 1928 (it is now called Fort Hare University) in order to complete his Matriculation, the school-leaving qualification.
 This was at that time the only place in southern Africa where a black person could do Matric.
 He hoped to go on and do a medical degree, but contracted tuberculosis during 1928, and by the end of 1929 was forced to leave the SANC.
 He spent the following year at Mohalinyane in the eastern lowlands, to which his father had just been transferred as Pastor.
 While recuperating here, he furthered his studies through correspondence courses, and also began writing down his first compositions, in tonic solfa notation, to his own Sesotho lyrics.
 His awareness and love of nature deepened during this time, as is clear from the words of his early songs.
 Nor was he just an observer, for both at Molumong and at Mohalinyane J.P. planted many trees, as a way of acknowledging the importance of the environment and the devastating effects of soil erosion.